The Ha Giang Loop by Motorbike

-Ha Giang lies in the far northeast of Vietnam (6-7 hours from Hanoi), and the famous loop takes its name from motorbike routes that start and end in Ha Giang City.
-Riders follow roads through Quan Ba, Yen Minh, Dong Van, and Meo Vac, or venture off-road toward Hoang Su Phi, Xin Man, and the scenic DT177 and Chieu Lau Thi routes.
+Ha Giang sits in the far northeast of Vietnam, 6 to 7 hours from Hanoi.
+The loop follows motorbike routes starting and ending in Ha Giang City, running through Quan Ba, Yen Minh, Dong Van and Meo Vac.
+Off-road options extend toward Hoang Su Phi, Xin Man and the scenic DT177 and Chieu Lau Thi routes.

 Tours that includes Ha Giang Loop